eberjoe/eberjoe/README.md

 I'm very much into Java too ☕

-⚡ Fun fact: When I started out I used to save data on cassette tapes 📼🙈
+⚡ Fun fact (or age giveaway): When I started out I used to save data on cassette tapes 📼🙈

 <!--
 **eberjoe/eberjoe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.